 Our parish has been preparing a meal for the families at the shelter on the second Sunday of each month for a couple of decades.
-We need volunteers in 2021 for June, July, November and December.
+We need volunteers for December.
 One or more families can volunteer to prepare and deliver a meal.
 Covid precautions are taken as meal providers will not need to enter the shelter and masks are to be worn.
 Volunteers can pay for the meal themselves, be reimbursed by the parish, or receive a Gift-In-Kind receipt that you can use for a tax deduction.
 Please share your love with some families who are experiencing unexpected and dire changes to their lives.
-To volunteer or to find out more, please contact Lisa or Tim Kautza at firstname.lastname@example.org or 515-964-7687.
+To volunteer or to find out more, please contact Lisa or Tim Kautza at email@example.com or 515-964-7687.

 The Blessing Box